james-cranley/Python30/.ipynb_checkpoints/README-checkpoint.md

 Disclaimer: This is a primer designed to get people new to programming 'off the ground'.
 If you are experienced it may be a bit dull!

-## Prepare for the session
+## 5 min preparation for the session

 If you want to code along on the day please install `conda` on your own laptop **in advance of the session**.

 Instructions to install `conda` (for Windows and Mac) are below.
-It looks like a lot, but it should take <5 mins.
+It looks like a lot, but it should take 5 mins.
 You're successful if you've completed Step 2 😊.
 If you have questions please email me.

 ‼️ If you are using a 'work laptop' you may be blocked from installing new software, so use your own laptop if you have one.